kissofjudase23/Doc-DSA/README.md

                           res =  i - j
                           break
                   else:
-                      if j != 0:
+                      if j > 0:
-                          # backward the prefix pointer to the position
-                          # after the matched prefix/suffix string
+                          # reuse the prefix string that has been scanned.
+                          # The length of the longest common prefix suffix
+                          # are put in lps[p-1]
                           j = lps[j-1]
-                      else:
+                      else: # j = 0
                           # do not match anything
                           i += 1
               return res